cockroachdb/docs/v21.2/architecture/storage-layer.md

 ##### LSM levels

 The levels of the LSM are organized from L0 to L6.
 L0 is the top-most level.
 L6 is the bottom-most level.
-New data is added into L0 (e.g. using [`INSERT`](../insert.html) or [`IMPORT`](../import.html)) and then merged down into lower levels over time.
+New data is added into L0 (e.g., using [`INSERT`](../insert.html) or [`IMPORT`](../import.html)) and then merged down into lower levels over time.

 The diagram below shows what an LSM looks like at a high level.
 Each level is associated with a set of SSTs.
 Each SST is immutable and has a unique, monotonically increasing number.